CleanSmart Resource Library

 • Minimizing chemical exposure in occupied environments

-One disinfectant technology receiving growing attention is hypochlorous acid (HOCl).
+One disinfectant technology receiving growing attention is hypochlorous acid (HOCl), which has been widely studied for its antimicrobial properties.
 Hypochlorous acid is a compound naturally produced by the human immune system and has been widely studied for its antimicrobial properties.
 Readers interested in learning more about hypochlorous acid–based disinfectants can explore the CleanSmart product collections or contact the CleanSmart team through the Contact Us page for additional information.

 Explore the CleanSmart Educational Series